111th Street station (IRT Flushing Line): Early history

 The 1913 Dual Contracts called for the Interborough Rapid Transit Company (IRT) and Brooklyn Rapid Transit Company (BRT; later Brooklyn–Manhattan Transit Corporation, or BMT) to build new lines in Brooklyn, Queens, and the Bronx.
 Queens did not receive many new IRT and BRT lines compared to Brooklyn and the Bronx, since the city's Public Service Commission (PSC) wanted to alleviate subway crowding in the other two boroughs first before building in Queens, which was relatively undeveloped.
-The IRT Flushing Line was to be one of two Dual Contracts lines in the borough, along with the Astoria Line; it would connect Flushing and Long Island City, two of Queens' oldest settlements, to Manhattan via the Steinway Tunnel.
+The IRT Flushing Line was to be one of two Dual Contracts lines in the borough, along with the Astoria Line; it would connect Flushing and Long Island City, two of Queens's oldest settlements, to Manhattan via the Steinway Tunnel.
 When the majority of the line was built in the early 1910s, most of the route went through undeveloped land, and Roosevelt Avenue had not been constructed.
 Community leaders advocated for more Dual Contracts lines to be built in Queens to allow development there.

 The station opened on October 13, 1925, with shuttle service between 111th Street and the previous terminal at Alburtis Avenue (now 103rd Street–Corona Plaza).
 Shuttle service used the Manhattan-bound track.
 The line was extended to Willets Point Boulevard (now Mets–Willets Point) on May 7, 1927, and to the current terminal at Flushing–Main Street on January 21, 1928.

 Later years

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations in 1948 with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route from Times Square to Flushing became known as the 7.
 On October 17, 1949, the joint BMT/IRT operation of the Flushing Line ended, and the line became the responsibility of the IRT.
 After the end of BMT/IRT dual service, the New York City Board of Transportation announced that the Flushing Line platforms would be lengthened to 11 IRT car lengths; the platforms were only able to fit nine 51-foot-long IRT cars beforehand.
 The platforms at the station were extended in 1955–1956 to accommodate 11-car trains.
 However, nine-car trains continued to run on the 7 route until 1962, when they were extended to ten cars.
 With the opening of the 1964 New York World's Fair, trains were lengthened to eleven cars.

-As part of the 2015–2019 Capital Program, the Metropolitan Transportation Authority would renovate the 52nd, 61st, 69th, 82nd, 103rd and 111th Streets stations, a project that has been delayed for several years but is slated to begin in mid-2020.
-Conditions at these stations were among the worst of all stations in the subway system.
+As part of the 2015–2019 Capital Program, the MTA announced plans to renovate the 52nd, 61st, 69th, 82nd, 103rd and 111th Streets stations, a project that had been delayed for several years.
+Conditions at these stations were reported to be among the worst of all stations in the subway system.
+The Manhattan-bound platform at the 111th Street station was closed for renovation on May 15, 2023, and reopened on April 19, 2024.
+The Flushing-bound platform at this station was closed for renovation on May 6, 2024, and reopened on January 27, 2025.